 Eligible applicants include local units of government, downtown development authorities, Michigan Main Street programs, or other community or economic development organizations that represent a traditional downtown district, historic neighborhood commercial corridor, or an area planned and zoned for concentrated commercial development.
-The grant applicant must represent a community that is essentials or certified in the Redevelopment Ready Communities® program or is a select or master Level Michigan Main Street Community.
+The grant applicant must represent a community that is certified in the Redevelopment Ready Communities program or is a Main Street Community.